IGS Major Concentrations

 Popular courses within this concentration include:

-- HIST 80b East Asia in the Modern World
+HIST 52b Europe in the Modern World

 Please check the University Bulletin to see the frequency that courses will be offered.